our menu changes daily—this is a sample of typical offerings

 Despite hailing from the wrong side of the Androscoggin and achieving a Blutarsky-esque college GPA, John excels at making fine cocktails, growing a lustrous mustache and generally being an exceptional bartender.

 A smug Vermonter, Kira "The Dragon" Butera immigrated to Maine in 2010.
-As Front of House Manager, she relishes every opportunity to discipline and reprimand her colleagues.
+As General Manager, she relishes every opportunity to discipline and reprimand her colleagues.
 Her rage is terrible to behold, quelled only by calming visits to her private shrine to Patrick Dempsey, located in the underground catacombs of Eventide Oyster Co.

 We are always interested in connecting with potential employees.
 Ideal candidates will demonstrate a genuine sense of hospitality, eagerness to learn, and a strong work ethic.
 Bring a resume and cover letter to 86 Middle Street or inquire at firstname.lastname@example.org.